felixlopz/hubrise-test-task/content/apps/mailchimp/en/overview.md

 ## Description

 Mailchimp Bridge is an app developed by HubRise that allows the communication between HubRise and Mailchimp.
-Mailchimp Bridge can forward a customer list to Mailchimp.
-This list can be forwarded at the time of connection and also when any new orders are placed or customers are added to your HubRise account.
+Mailchimp Bridge can forward a customer list to Mailchimp every time a customer is created in your HubRise account or when an order is placed through an online ordering platform.

 Mailchimp also provides a user interface from where you can send promotional and marketing materials to a single or a list of customers.